 On a lighter note, I will always remember the Mt.
 Hood walk/run challenge organized by Craig, Dan, and the other extreme athletes at Earthrise!

 Samantha Murray ’03

 After law school, I worked for Portland Audubon to establish marine reserves along Oregon’s coastline.
 In 2005, I took a position in Berkeley, CA, as Conservation Director of Golden Gate Audubon, where I worked to reduce conflicts between avian wildlife and renewable wind energy and restored urban greenspaces.
-For the last five and a half years, I have been working for Ocean Conservancy, where I helped to design and implement an effective, science-based network of marine protected areas in California.
-By reaching out to fishermen, scientists and other stakeholders, I connect members of the public and inform sound ecosystem-based marine policy.
-The last component of California’s statewide network will be completed in early 2013, protecting a total of 16% of state waters.
+For five and a half years, I worked for Ocean Conservancy, where I helped to design and implement an effective, science-based network of marine protected areas in California.
+By reaching out to fishermen, scientists and other stakeholders, I connected members of the public and inform sound ecosystem-based marine policy.

 George Kimbrell ’04